Sunday, November 22, 2015

 Have You Seen Me?

-As Karen walked to her green Wrangler, parked behind the visitor center, she felt a knot in her stomach.
-She knew what this was about.
+As Karen walked to her green Wrangler, parked behind the visitor center, a knot cinched her stomach.
+She knew what the super would say.
 It had to do with the family she had offended several days ago, a family very much like the one she had just dealt with: a mother, father, and two kids.
 The father had promised to contact Karen’s supervisor.
-She hadn’t meant to be so abrupt with the people, but the two unruly hound dogs braying in the back of the Chevy Suburban had set her off.
+How had they expected her to react to the two unruly hound dogs braying in the back of the Chevy Suburban?

 “Right,” the father said, “but there must be someplace we can let them run loose.”

-“We resent being talked to like that,” the father said.
+“I resent being talked to like that,” the father said.
 “We know all about environmentalism.
-This is a Green family you’re talking to.”
+This is a Green family.”

 “Your supervisor will hear about this,” the father had said, turning the vehicle around at the visitor center, and driving out of the park.

-Now, as Karen drove the loop road on the eighteen-mile trip to the office at Wupatki—where the superintendent was today—she couldn’t enjoy the early June morning, the temperature a cool fifty degrees, horsetail clouds in a powdery blue sky, the shadows of pine trees as straight as ink lines across the volcanic sand.
-As she dropped out of the high country toward the orange and red rock of the Painted Desert, she remembered the two previous incidents that had landed her in trouble.
-First, there had been that little blonde girl at the campground, who had filled a toilet bowl with black cinder stones to see if they would float.
-Karen hadn’t meant to speak harshly to her, but she couldn’t believe the little girl’s stupidity.
-“Who do you think is going to take those rocks out of there?”
-Karen had said.
-“You are.”
+Now, as Karen drove the loop road on the eighteen-mile trip to the superintendent’s office at Tukopi she couldn’t enjoy the early June morning, the temperature a cool fifty degrees, horsetail clouds in a powder blue sky, the shadows of pine trees as straight as ink lines across the volcanic sand.
+As she dropped out of the high country toward the orange and red rock of Desierto Pintado she remembered the two previous incidents that had landed her in trouble.
+First, there had been that little blonde girl at the campground, the one who had filled a toilet bowl with black cinder stones to see if they would float.
+Karen couldn’t believe the little girl’s stupidity.
+“Who do you think is going to take all those rocks out of there?”
+Karen said.
+“I ought to make you do it.”

-The girl was stunned speechless by the bluntness of Karen’s statement, her mouth quivering until she burst out crying, tears falling from her eyes like a summer rain.
-The girl bolted, running out of the restroom like a startled squirrel.
-Later, Karen saw her standing with her parents, pointing back at the “mean” ranger.
-The parents made an indignant departure in their gray van, driving to the visitor center to report her behavior to Superintendent Rusk.
+The girl was stunned speechless by the bluntness of Karen’s statement, her mouth quivering until she burst out crying, tears running down her face like raindrops before a storm.
+The girl, a startled squirrel, bolted out of the restroom.
+A moment later, Karen saw her standing with her parents, pointing back at the “mean” ranger.
+The parents made an indignant departure in their grey van, driving to the visitor center to report her behavior to Superintendent Rusk.
 That little fiasco resulted in her first reprimand.

 “Is it too much to ask people to act responsibly?”